multiversecoder/Flask-Vault/README.md

 ## Cli Commands

 - > **flask vault init**: The `flask vault init` command will initialize the environment needed for Flask-Vault to operate.
-This command will create the `credentials.yml.enc` file, the `master.key` file and the `tmp` folder (which will be used internally by Flask-Vault).
+This command will create the `credentials.toml.enc` file, the `master.key` file and the `tmp` folder (which will be used internally by Flask-Vault).
 If you run this command a second time, no action will be taken since you will not be able to overwrite the created files.
-- > **flask vault get [secret_name]**: The `flask vault get` command will decrypt `credentials.yml.enc` and display the selected secret in terminal.
+- > **flask vault get [secret_name]**: The `flask vault get` command will decrypt `credentials.toml.enc` and display the selected secret in terminal.
-- > **flask vault show**: The `flask vault show` command will decrypt the contents of the `credentials.yml.enc` file using `master.key` and open it in read-only mode to show the saved credentials.
+- > **flask vault show**: The `flask vault show` command will decrypt the contents of the `credentials.toml.enc` file using `master.key` and open it in read-only mode to show the saved credentials.
-- > **flask vault edit**: The `flask vault show` command will decrypt the contents of the `credentials.yml.enc` file using `master.key` and open it in edit mode.
+- > **flask vault edit**: The `flask vault show` command will decrypt the contents of the `credentials.toml.enc` file using `master.key` and open it in edit mode.
 - > **flask vault encrypt [filename]**: The `flask vault encrypt` command will create an encrypted file.
 The generated file will be protected by AES-GCM encryption and will use a `.enc` extension to distinguish it from the plaintext file.
 - > **flask vault decrypt [filename]**: The `flask vault decrypt` command will decrypt a file with the extension `.enc` and display its contents in the terminal.